Forest-Modelling-Lab/3D-CMCC-FEM/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/gpl.html.

-This page contains all the code releases developed over the time on the open source distribution of the computer simulation forest model **3D-CMCC-FEM**.
+This page contains all the code releases developed over the time at CNR on the open source distribution of the computer simulation forest model **3D-CMCC-FEM**.
 The model has been developed and is maintained by the **Forest Modelling Laboratory** at the National Research Council of Italy, Institute for Agricultural and Forestry Systems in the Mediterranean (CNR-ISAFOM), Perugia, and at the University of Tuscia, Department of Innovation in Biological, Agro-food and Forest Systems (UNITUS-DIBAF), Viterbo.

-All source code and documents provided here are subject to copyright (c) by the CNR-ISAFOM and UNITUS-DIBAF.
+All source code and documents provided here are subject to copyright(c) by the CNR and UNITUS.

 In case you have copied and/or modified the **3D-CMCC-FEM** code overall, even in small parts of it, you may not publish data from it using the name **3D-CMCC-FEM** or any **3D-CMCC-FEM** variants unless you have either coordinated your usage and their changes with the developers listed below, or publish enough details about your changes so that they could be replicated.